OCA/project/project_task_add_very_high/README.rst

 .. figure:: static/description/image2_a.png
    :alt: On kanban, priority widget shows one star

-In case this module is uninstalled, all the tasks that were previously set as `Very High` priority will be converted to `High` priority.
+In case this module is uninstalled, all the tasks that were previously set as `Very High`, 'Critical' priority will be converted to `High` priority.

 Usage
 =====